-Prerequisite: Upper Division standing in Psychology and consent of the instructor

-An intensive study of some aspect of psychology, usually via an in-depth review of the literature.
+Variable hours per week Prerequisite: Upper Division Standing in Psychology and Consent of Instructor An intensive study of some aspect of psychology, usually via an in-depth review of the literature.
 Intended for undergraduate students supervised by members of the psychology faculty.
 A written report summarizing the study is required.